oscarsson444/oscarsson444/README.md

-- 👋 Hi, I’m Joakim Oscarsson
+- 👋 Hi, I’m Joakim
 - 👀 I’m interested in learning about different topics in programming.
 - 🌱 I’m currently working with cyber security.
-- 📫 You can reach me at my email: oscarsson444@gmail.com or check out my LinkedIn: www.linkedin.com/in/joakim-oscarsson-5145a919b
+- 📫 You can reach me at my LinkedIn: www.linkedin.com/in/joakim-oscarsson-5145a919b

 <!---
 oscarsson444/oscarsson444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.